 Let’s have a quick look at this particular incident embedding the 0day.
 Of course we can see in Figure 9 below the infrastructure part of the indicators, with the IP address that has been carried over the different campaign waves.
 But I have also retrieved from other sources some spear phishing emails that I have imported to ThreatQ for the purpose of this demonstration.

 The spear phishing email is included here as a new event, “Scan Data”.

 As you can see, the delivery method has changed a bit from the previous waves in early April.
 We still see the use of random digits in the attachment name and the “from” field (hidden here), but it is now using a different prefix.

-My ThreatQ platform is integrated with sandboxing technology from Cisco so I have uploaded the PDF document for detonation [Figure 10].
+My ThreatQ threat intelligence platform is integrated with sandboxing technology from Cisco so I have uploaded the PDF document for detonation [Figure 10].

 As expected, new indicators are appearing.
 We have new domains registered, but also we can see the weaponization details.
 In fact, the PDF document embeds the Word document that contains the 0day exploit.

 Finally, as you can see from Figure 11, I have linked a pre-existing Emerging Threats (ET) signature to the previous file.
 The C2 infrastructure used a certificate that could be detected using some previously available ET rules.

 Of course this is a post campaign analysis, and it is always easier to find something when you know what you are looking for.
 But what we can learn from this is that while bad guys can change things easily, including the use of a 0day for vulnerability management, it is very hard and expensive for them to change everything (remember the pyramid of pain).